VW's Audi eyes motorbike racing legend Ducati

 FRANKFURT/MILAN German carmaker Audi is in talks to buy Ducati for its lightweight engine know-how, its racetrack pedigree and the distinctive sound and styling of its motorcycles.

-Two sources familiar with the matter said Audi, the premium cars arm of Europe's top carmaker Volkswagen (VOWG_p.DE), was in discussions with the private equity group that controls the Italian firm about a purchase.
+Two sources familiar with the matter said Audi (NSUG.DE), the premium cars arm of Europe's top carmaker Volkswagen (VOWG_p.DE), was in discussions with the private equity group that controls the Italian firm about a purchase.

 A successful deal would extend Audi's long-standing rivalry with BMW (BMWG.DE) to superbikes, and add expertise about high-revving light engines to VW's engineering portfolio, which ranges from cars through heavy trucks to ship engines.